vaultah/amply/README.md

 # Amply

-Simplistic portable cross-platform backup utility written in Python designed to make replication of directories easier.
+Simplistic pure-Python utility designed to make replication of directories easier.

 Basically, given the source directory and list of target directories, it will